-You will have three reading days to prepare for the final examination period for the first semester — but most examinations are comprehensive, so don’t rely on last minute cramming!
+You will have three reading days to prepare for the final examination period for the first semester.
+Most examinations are comprehensive, so don’t rely on last minute cramming!
 Adequate preparation requires good time management and effective use of study resources.

-The Learning Resource Center provides review sessions for math and sciences that will start on your first reading day and will continue right up to the scheduled exams for each course.
+The Learning Resource Center provides review sessions for math and science courses that will start on the first reading day and will continue up to the scheduled exam time for each course.
 Each session will be two hours long and tutors will be available to answer your questions.
-Start your review early and come to the sessions with your questions ready.
-You will be sent an email with the review session schedule in the last week of class.
+Start reviewing early and come to the sessions with your questions ready.
+An email with the review session schedule will be sent during the last week of class.

 Grades for the First Semester